Insight • Design craft

 Accessibility considerations for collage design

-Collage aesthetics can create accessibility challenges.
-Address them:
+Collage aesthetics can create accessibility problems.
+They need handling, not ignoring.

 Producing collage assets at scale

-One concern with collage aesthetics is production speed.
+One obvious concern with collage aesthetics is speed.
 Hand-assembled compositions take longer than templated layouts.
-Here is how to scale:
+The answer is not to fake the look with one-off improvisation every time.

 What to do next

 If collage fits your brand's personality, start small.
-Apply the aesthetic to one campaign or one section of your site.
-Build your texture library, test the results, and iterate.
+Use it on one campaign or one section of your site first.
+Build a texture library, test the result, and adjust from there.
 The best collage work is grown, not designed all at once.

 If you want help developing a collage aesthetic that works at scale, book a call or explore our services.